pawelmhm/pawelmhm.github.io/_posts/2015-09-11-playing-with-websockets.markdown

 {% endhighlight %}

-Save this as server.py and create basic index.html file in same directory.
-Voila you have basic index.html served by Twisted.
+Save this as server.py and create index.html file in same directory.
+Index.html can be blank for now, we will write HTML in a moment.

 Now let's actually add some websockets to the mix.